tomsawyer0224/llama/README.md

-# LLaMA - Large Languare Model Meta AI
+# LLaMA: Large Languare Model Meta AI
 **LLaMA** is a family of LLMs developed by Meta with some replacements:
 - LayerNorm ⟶ RMSNorm.
 - Absolute Position Encodings ⟶ Rotary Position Embeddings.